 Before you start to make this recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.

-Dutch cocoa powder– we like to use Dutch-process cocoa powder for our brownies because we like the deep and rich chocolate taste, but the natural cocoa powder will work great as well!
+Dutch cocoa powder– I like to use Dutch-process cocoa powder for our brownies because we like the deep and rich chocolate taste, but the natural cocoa powder will work great as well!

-Eggs– To give the brownies a good structure.
-Make sure you’re using room-temperature eggs.
-You will need two large eggs for this recipe.
+Eggs– make sure you’re using room-temperature eggs.
+You will need two large eggs and one egg yolk for this recipe.

-Salt– We used kosher salt for this recipe.
+Salt– I used kosher salt for this recipe.
 Salt doesn’t give the brownies a salty taste, it helps to enhance the chocolate flavor.

 Instructions